 Treating alcohol misuse

-Other possible causes are:
+Other possible causes of acute pancreatitis include:

-- injury to the pancreas
+- trauma or injury to the pancreas

 - high triglyceride levels in the blood